Introducing your partners to Slack Connect

 Here’s an email template to use when inviting your partner:

-Note: You can choose to invite your partner via email or by sending the invitation directly from Slack.
+Note: You can choose to invite your partner via email or by sending the invitation right from Slack.

-Here’s a template for the first message that you post in a channel shared with your partner:
+Here’s a template for the first message you post in a channel shared with your partner:

 Here’s a preview of what your Slack post will look like:

 As with many things, the more you learn, the more questions you may have.
-Take a look at slack.com/connect or our blog to keep learning about new ways that companies are using Slack Connect to grow relationships and achieve their goals together.
+Check out slack.com/connect or our blog to keep learning about new ways companies are using Slack Connect to grow relationships and achieve their goals together.

 *The details